Table of Contents

 Wi-Fi Access Points

-Wi-Fi access points create a wireless network covering the entire parking area, allowing connection of charging stations without additional wiring.
+Wi-Fi access points create a wireless network covering the entire parking area, allowing charging stations to connect without additional cabling.

-The recommended coverage radius per access point is about 15 m, which is approximately two rows of 10 spaces facing each other.
+The recommended coverage radius per access point is about 15 m, which corresponds approximately to two rows of 10 spaces facing each other.
 In practice, obstacles (walls, materials, vehicles) significantly reduce the range.
-To ensure a stable and redundant connection, a minimum of 2 access points is systematically provided.
-As an indication, a parking lot of 80 to 100 spaces requires 4 to 6 access points, depending on the configuration and existing obstacles.
+To ensure a stable and redundant connection, a minimum of 2 access points is systematically supplied.
+As a guideline, a parking area of 80 to 100 spaces requires 4 to 6 access points, depending on the configuration and existing obstacles.

 Wi-Fi Access Point Controller

-The TP-Link Omada OC200 controller optimizes the Wi-Fi network and manages device connection to the various access points.
+The TP-Link Omada OC200 controller optimizes the Wi-Fi network and manages device connections across the various access points.

-It also generates alerts in case of access point failure or areas insufficiently covered by the Wi-Fi signal.
+It also generates alerts in case of access point failure or Wi-Fi signal zones being inadequately covered.

 I/O Relay Module